Kanak-27/SkillBarter/ReadMe.md

 SkillBarter/

-├── assets/         # Images, CSS, JavaScript files
+├── About/           # Contains the "About" page files

-├── css/            # CSS files
+├── Assets/          # Images, CSS, and JavaScript assets

-├── images/         # Image assets
+├── Courses/         # Files related to available courses

-├── js/             # JavaScript files
+├── HelpAndSupport/  # Help and support-related content

-├── sql/            # Database dump file
+├── Home Page/       # Files for the home page of the website

-├── php/            # PHP backend files
+├── Register/        # Registration-related files

-├── index.php       # Entry point of the application
+├── Service/         # Service-related files and modules

-└── README.md       # Documentation file
+└── ReadMe.md        # Documentation file

 **Notes**